London Theatre TicketsPlaysTwelfth Night - Tickets

 Why watch Twelfth Night?

-• The Royal Shakespeare Company reprises Olivier‑nominated Samuel West and Freema Agyeman (Doctor Who) as Malvolio and Olivia in this “inspired and spellbinding,” (The Stage) show blending original songs by Matt Maltese with clever storytelling that promis both laughter and heart.
+• The Royal Shakespeare Company reprises Olivier‑nominated Samuel West and Freema Agyeman (Doctor Who) as Malvolio and Olivia in this “inspired and spellbinding” (The Stage) show.

 • The RSC’s 5‑star Stratford success brings evocative Edwardian‑inspired design by James Cotterill and clever staging, including an on‑stage organ that doubles as hiding and fire‑pole fun.

-• This London season runs just six weeks at the Barbican Theatre—ticket demand is strong, so pick your date and book early to enjoy this winter standout.
+• This London season runs just six weeks at the Barbican Theatre.
+Book your Twelfth Night play tickets now!

 Storyline